 Computable analysis, based on Turing machines, can be considered as today's most used model for talking about computability and complexity over reals.
 In this approach, real numbers are encoded as sequences of discrete quantities and a discrete model is used to compute over these sequences.
 More details can be found in the books \cite{PR89}, \cite{Ko91}, \cite{Wei00}.
-As this model is clearly based on classical (digital and discrete time) models like Turing machines, and that such models are admitted to be realistic models of today's computers, one can clearly consider such an approach to deal with a realistic model of computation.
+As this model is based on classical (digital and discrete time) models like Turing machines, which are considered to be realistic models of today's computers, one can consider that Computable Analysis is a realistic model (or, more correctly, a theory) of computation.

-Understanding whether there could exist something similar to a Church-Turing thesis for analog models of computation, or whether analog models of computation could be more powerful than today's classical models of computation motivated us to try to relate GPAC computable functions to functions computable in the sense of recursive analysis.
+Understanding whether there could exist something similar to a Church-Turing thesis models of computation involving real numbers, or whether analog models of computation could be more powerful than today's classical models of computation motivated us to try to relate GPAC computable functions to functions computable in the sense of computable analysis.

 The paper \cite{BCGH07} was a first step towards the objective of obtaining a version of the Church-Turing thesis for physically feasible models over the real numbers.
 This paper proves that, from a computability perspective, Computable Analysis and the GPAC are equivalent: GPAC computable functions are computable and, conversely, functions computable by Turing machines or in the computable analysis sense can be computed by GPACs.

-However this is about \emph{computability}, and not \emph{complexity}.
-This proves that one can not solve more problems using analog models.
-But this leaves open the intriguing question whether one could solve some problems \emph{faster} using analog models of computations (see e.g. what happens for quantum models of computations\dots).
+However this is about \emph{computability}, and not \emph{computational complexity}.
+This proves that one cannot solve more problems using the GPAC than those we can solve using discrete-based approaches such as Computable Analysis.
+But this leaves open the question whether one could solve some problems \emph{faster} using analog models of computations (see e.g. what happens for quantum models of computations\dots).
 In other words, the question of whether the above models are equivalent at a computational complexity level remained open.
 Part of the difficulty stems from finding an appropriate notion of complexity (see e.g.~\cite{SBF99}, \cite{BSF02}) for analog models of computations.